yifso/nteract/packages/jupyter-widgets/implementation.md

 	}
 }
 ```
 10. Because you can have multiple views for the same widget, you need to make sure you are not creating the same widget model multiple times.
-You can do this by calling `Manager.get_model(model_id)` and not creating the model if it returns undefined.
+You can do this by calling `Manager.get_model(model_id)` and not creating the model if it doesn't return undefined.
 Note that this means that you want your `Manager` to be a Singleton class, so that you don't have different `Manager`s making them same models.